dennis-gonzales/Android-Jetpack/README.md

 - **Palette**: For dynamic color extraction from images.

 By following these and other best practices and design patterns, this project aims to be a highly maintainable, testable, and scalable Android application.

-## Dependency List

-### build.gradle **(module: app)**

-1. `androidx.navigation:navigation-fragment-ktx` and `androidx.navigation:navigation-ui-ktx`: These dependencies are used for Android Jetpack's Navigation component, which helps in implementing navigation between different screens (fragments) of an app.
-It also includes support for deep links and safe args.
-It's part of Android Jetpack.

-2. `androidx.lifecycle:lifecycle-livedata-ktx` and `androidx.lifecycle:lifecycle-viewmodel-ktx`: These are part of the Android Jetpack's Lifecycle components which help you produce code that's easier to test and maintain.
-LiveData is an observable data holder class, and ViewModel allows data to survive configuration changes such as screen rotations.
-They are part of Android Jetpack.

-3. `androidx.room:room-runtime`, `androidx.room:room-ktx`, `androidx.room:room-compiler`: Room is a persistence library that provides an abstraction layer over SQLite and allows for more robust database access while harnessing the full power of SQLite.
-It is part of Android Jetpack.

-4. `androidx.core:core-ktx`, `androidx.appcompat:appcompat`, `androidx.constraintlayout:constraintlayout`, `androidx.swiperefreshlayout:swiperefreshlayout`, `androidx.palette:palette-ktx`, `androidx.preference:preference-ktx`: These are part of Android Jetpack's foundational components.
-They provide backwards compatibility and other features for UI design, accessibility, and data management.

-5. `com.google.android.material:material`: This library provides Material Design components for Android apps, allowing for UI designs that adhere to the latest Material Design specifications.

-6. `com.squareup.retrofit2:retrofit`, `com.squareup.retrofit2:converter-gson`, `com.squareup.retrofit2:adapter-rxjava3`: Retrofit is a type-safe HTTP client for Android and Java.
-The Gson converter is used for parsing JSON responses, and the RxJava adapter allows it to return RxJava 3.x types.

-7. `io.reactivex.rxjava3:rxandroid`, `io.reactivex.rxjava3:rxjava`: RxJava and RxAndroid are libraries for composing asynchronous and event-based programs using observable sequences.
-They are not part of Android Jetpack.

-8. `com.github.bumptech.glide:glide`: Glide is a fast and efficient image loading library for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.
-It's not part of Android Jetpack.

-### build.gradle **(Project: Jetpack)**

-1. `androidx.navigation:navigation-safe-args-gradle-plugin`: This Gradle plugin generates simple object and builder classes for type-safe access to arguments specified for destinations and actions.

-2. `com.android.application`, `com.android.library`: These are Android Gradle plugins for building Android app modules and library modules.

-3. `org.jetbrains.kotlin.android`: This is the Kotlin Gradle plugin for Android, which allows you to write your app's code in Kotlin.

-4. `androidx.navigation.safeargs`: This is the safe args Gradle plugin for the Navigation component, it generates simple object and builder classes for type-safe access to arguments specified for destinations and actions.
-It is part of Android Jetpack.

-The versions of these libraries (`lifecycle_version`, `room_version`, `nav_version`) are defined in the `buildscript` section of the `build.gradle` file.

 ## Screenshots